Reference 02 — Graph model

 Same logic as inc + sync with last decrementer

-Rationale is expanded in 01-data-format.md §refcount memory ordering.
+Rationale is expanded in 08-views-and-ownership.md §refcount semantics.
 The reference implementation uses C++ std::atomic; implementations in C (<stdatomic.h>), Rust (Arc<T> / AtomicUsize), or any other language MUST implement equivalent semantics.

 Single-threaded mode

-For Cortex-M0/M0+ (no LDREX/STREX) and bare-metal single-threaded contexts, an implementation MAY substitute plain (non-atomic) integer refcount, provided the application guarantees no cross-thread sharing of segments.
-The reference implementation exposes this as LIBTRACER_NO_ATOMIC=ON.
+For Cortex-M0/M0+ (no LDREX/STREX) and bare-metal single-threaded contexts, an implementation MAY substitute a plain (non-atomic) integer refcount, provided the application guarantees no cross-thread sharing of segments.
+This is a build-time substitution, not a runtime mode: the two refcount flavours are never mixed within one image.

 Ownership transfer at endpoint delivery